Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 linkTitle: Deploy your agents
 weight: 50
 date: 2020-12-0
-description: Use the Axway CLI to deploy Amplify Istio Agents.
 ---

+Use the Axway CLI or helm commands to deploy Amplify Istio Agents.

 ## Before you begin